 This course will be structured in a seminar format with directed study in the latest issues and trends related to the field of therapeutic recreation.
 Topics may include, but not be limited to, legal, financial, and programmatic trends.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)

-TR 4100 Client Assessment and Evaluation

-Prerequisite: TR 2600.
+TR 4100 Client Assessment and Evaluation Prerequisite: TR 2600.

 An examination of a variety of assessment and evaluation techniques commonly used in working with special populations.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)